Why is EITC Important?

 The Earned Income Tax Credit (EITC) is the federal government’s largest benefit for workers.
 For people who have earned income from working for someone or running a business or farm, it’s money that positively impacts change in their life, family and community.

 We know four out of five eligible taxpayers receive their EITC.
 This means millions of taxpayers are putting EITC dollars to work for them.
 But missing that one in five means millions of people are not taking advantage of this valuable credit they earned.
 Almost a third of those who qualify for EITC will do so for the first time this year due to changes in their marital, parental, or financial status.
-That’s why reaching out through programs like this partnership with the ncIMPACT Initiative, The Jordan Institute for Families, UNC School of Social Work, Foundation for Health Leadership and Innovation, and the North Carolina Justice Center is so important.
+That’s why reaching out through programs like this partnership with the ncIMPACT Initiative, The Jordan Institute for Families, and the UNC School of Social Work, Foundation for Health Leadership and Innovation is so important.